 OpenCart is one of the oldest alternatives to WooCommerce on the market.

-Originally launched in 1999, OpenCart got off to a rocky start with little activity, reports Wikipedia, before being relaunched in 2006 by the so-called Daniel Kerr.
+Originally launched in 1999, OpenCart got off to a rocky start with little activity, reports Wikipedia, before being relaunched in 2006 by developer Daniel Kerr.
 Since then, OpenCart is still here!

 What are the benefits of OpenCart?

-• The possibility to manage multiple stores from the same interface, each with its own features.
+- The possibility of managing multiple stores from the same interface, each with its own features.

 How much does OpenCart cost?